 Understanding your rights as they pertain to an Ohio Workers’ Compensation claim is critical in the success of any case.
-Ohio law states that a claim must be filed within two years of the accident or disability, or within 6 months of a doctor’s diagnosis.
+Ohio law states that a claim must be filed within one year (Updated per recent General Assembly Substitute House Bill 27) of the accident or disability, or within 6 months of a doctor’s diagnosis.
 Understanding what does and does not constitute a Workers’ Compensation claim is the first step!

 Physical injuries can occur in a variety of scenarios – from a single event or from repeated wear and tear on our bodies.
 Exertion related injuries that strain or injure are as common as falls and accidents on machinery, equipment or vehicles.